Vehicle Loading Crane Course

 Section 21 of the Occupational Health and Safety Act 2004 (Vic.) requires that employers provide an adequate level of information, instruction, training and supervision to employees to enable them to work safely.

-- Read and correctly interpret safe work method statements, crane specifications and load charts
+- Read and correctly interpret safe work method statements, vehicle loading crane specifications and load charts

-- Complete required documentation relevant to vehicle loading crane operation, including completing risk assessments and logbook entries
+- Complete required documentation relevant to vehicle loading crane operation, including completing risk assessments and vehicle loading crane logbook entries

 - Ensure that the safe working load of the vehicle loading crane isn’t exceeded

-Once competence is achieved, trainees will receive a Statement of Attainment (Nationally Accredited) and Proof of Training Card.
+Once competence is achieved, trainees will receive a Statement of Attainment and Proof of Training Card.

-- A maximum of 6 trainees are permitted
+- A maximum of 6 trainees can attend this course

-- Trainees will be assessed using a short-answer test and a practical assessment involving the operation of a vehicle loading crane to shift loads
+- Trainees will be assessed using a short-answer test and a practical assessment involving the operation of vehicle loading cranes

 - Verbal assessments will not be conducted for this course (please refer to the Language, Literacy and Numeracy requirements outlined above)